 After the war, Devereux returned to Cleveland as general superintendent, and later vice-president, of the Cleveland & Pittsburgh Railroad.
 In 1868 he became vice-president, then president, of the Lake Shore Railroad, and became general manager when that consolidated into the Lake Shore & Michigan Southern.
 In 1873 he became president of the Cleveland, Columbus, Cincinnati & Indianapolis Railroad and the Atlantic & Great Western Railroad Co. and several smaller companies.
 The Devereux residence, built in 1873, was part of "Millionaires' Row" on EUCLID AVE.
 Devereux was twice defeated for Congress.
 In 1851, Devereux married Antoinette Kelsey.
 They had 4 children: Mary, John, Antoinette, and HENRY K. DEVEREUX.
 Devereux is buried at LAKE VIEW CEMETERY.

-Devereux Family Papers, WRHS.
+Finding aid for the Devereux Family Papers, WRHS.